 AP Was There: Duke ends UNLV's repeat bid in '91 Final Four

-AP Was There Duke UNLV 1991 BasketballFILE - In this March 30, 1991, file photo, UNLV's Anderson Hunt (12) and unidentified teammates leave the floor after losing to Duke in an NCAA national semifinal game in Indianapolis.
+AP Was There: Duke ends UNLV's repeat bid in '91 Final FourFILE - In this March 30, 1991, file photo, UNLV's Anderson Hunt (12) and unidentified teammates leave the floor after losing to Duke in an NCAA national semifinal game in Indianapolis.
 UNLV came down court with one final chance at keeping its dreams alive, but Anderson Hunt's 3-pointer with 2 seconds to play bounced off the rim.
 (AP Photo/Al Behrman, File)

 A panel of Associated Press sports writers voted in March 2020 on the top 10 men's basketball games in the history of the NCAA Tournament.
 They are being republished because the sport has been shut down because of the coronavirus pandemic.
 The following game was voted No. 5 and the following story was sent March 30, 1991.